-♥ Strong Wooden Doors: 3 in.
-Thick; Hardness 5; hp 30; Break DC 25; Open Lock DC 15.
+Strong Wooden Doors: 3 in.
+Thick; Hardness 5; HP 30; Break DC 23; Disable Device DC 20.

 LS2.
-Lookout (EL 6).
+LOOKOUT (EL 7)

 This low ruined building has actually been somewhat refurbished by the mongoliants to serve as a lookout tower of sorts, overseeing the approaches to the stadium by river.
 The building has a clear view of the underground river as it passes to the south and west, and atop the building (at any given time) are three mongoliants.
-The first is armed with a greatsword and an automatic pistol with a single clip (full) of ammo.
+The first is armed with a greatsword and a Colt M1911 with a single box of ammo (7).
 The latter two mongoliants man an exceptional piece of defensive equipment - a gauss cannon, on a swiveling mount!
-The third actually mans the weapon; while the second is busy using the spin wheel to turn the gun to face whatever direction is needed (if one is killed, the gun becomes stuck facing whatever direction it was in).
-The gauss cannon is hooked up to a single power pack, with eight gauss cannon needles laying in a crate nearby.
+The second actually mans the weapon; while the third is busy using the spin wheel to turn the gun to face whatever direction is needed (if one is killed, the gun becomes stuck facing whatever direction it was in).
+The gauss cannon is hooked up to a single minifusion cell (10), with eight gauss cannon needles laying in a crate nearby.